Table of contents: Gasoline engine ↓ 6-cylinder petrol engine ↓ 6-cylinder petrol engine ↓ Diesel engine ↓

 - Disconnect all electrical connectors from the fuel pump.

-- Screw in a compression pressure tester with a flexible connecting hose instead of the glow plugs.
+- Screw in a compression pressure tester with a flexible connecting hose in place of the glow plugs.

-Attention.
-The compression pressure indicated in the table only applies when checking with the compression pressure tester VAG 1763 and adapter 1381/12 (engine 2.5-I: adapter 1763/5).
-When using other measuring instruments, it is only possible to check the compression deviation in one cylinder from another.
+Please note: The compression pressure specified in the table only applies when testing with the VAG 1763 compression pressure tester and adapter 1381/12 (2.5-I engine: adapter 1763/5).
+When using other measuring instruments, you can only check the deviation of compression in one cylinder from another.

-- Rotate the engine crankshaft eight revolutions until the pressure rise as measured by the instrumentation stops.
+- Turn the engine crankshaft eight revolutions until the pressure increase recorded by the measuring equipment stops.

 - Screw in the glow plugs and tighten them to 15 Nm.
-Connect wiring.
+Connect the wiring.

 - Connect all electrical connectors to the fuel pump.